Validating Quantum State Preparation Programs (Extended Version): Evaluation: Applicativity via Case Studies

 {

 }

 We implement the program $P$ in \pqasm with the input of a qubit array $\overline{q}$ and a single qubit $q'$.
-We then apply Hadamard operations on $\overline{q}$ and a $Y$-axis rotation on $q'$.
-Eventually, we a series of controlled $Y$-axis rotation operations --- controlling on the $\overline{q}[j]$ qubit, for $j\in[0,n)$ and applying $\cn{Ry}$ on $q'$; each single controlled $Y$ axis roation is handled by the $Q$ process.
+We then apply \cn{H} gates on $\overline{q}$ and a $Y$-axis rotation on $q'$.
+Eventually,we apply a series of controlled $Y$-axis rotation operations --- controlling on the $\overline{q}[j]$ qubit ($j\in[0,n)$) and applying $\cn{Ry}$ on $q'$; each single controlled $Y$ axis roation is handled by the $Q$ process.

-Since there is no measurement in the above program, the success rate of preparing the amplitude amplification state is theoretically $100\%$.
+Since there is no measurement, the success rate of preparing the amplitude amplification state is theoretically $100\%$.
 We mainly test the correctness here.

 {

 }